3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Further Analysis Experiments

 We evaluate three thresholds $r {=} \{0.04, 0.08, 0.12\}$, by pre-training \method{} with each setting and conducting semantic segmentation on ScanNet.
 As shown in Table~\ref{tab:radius}, $r{=}0.08$ achieves the best performance, particularly in the Linear Probing setting, indicating that this threshold strikes an effective balance between removing noisy outliers and preserving sufficient local structure.

 {\textbf{Huber loss parameter $\delta$ (see Table~\ref{tab:huber_loss}).}} We analyze the effect of the Huber loss parameter $\delta$, which determines the transition point between the quadratic and linear regimes of the Huber loss.
-In our formulation, the Laplacian smoothing loss penalizes the difference between a point feature and the mean of its neighbors.
-When this residual is small, the Huber loss applies an $L_{2}$ penalty; when it exceeds $\delta$, it switches to an $L_{1}$ penalty to reduce the influence of outliers.
+In our formulation, the Laplacian smoothing loss penalizes pairwise feature differences between neighboring points on the kNN graph.
+When the feature difference on an edge is small, the Huber penalty behaves quadratically; when it exceeds $\delta$, it becomes linear, reducing the influence of outlier edges.

 We evaluate three settings $\delta {=} \{0.05, 0.5, 1.0\}$ and assess the pre-trained models on ScanNet semantic segmentation.
 As shown in Table~\ref{tab:huber_loss}, $\delta {=} 0.5$ achieves the best Linear Probing performance, suggesting that it provides an effective balance between sensitivity to local variations and robustness to noisy neighborhoods.